yungtechboy1/CyberCore/Factions.md

 Earning Money:
 ---

-    Since there is a class system implemented this season, a lot of custom items are not available to everyone equally.
+Since there is a Player Class System implemented this season, a lot of custom items are not available for purchase from the Server Shop.
+Check the auction house for a better

- So crafting items in your class speciality then selling them on the auction house should be a good way to make money
+ So crafting items in your class speciality then selling them on the auction house should be a good way to make money.

  The Server will also want special items!
 Whenever the server needs items it will issue a `Server Mission` where all players will have a chance to complete it for money / items / xp / all of the above.